hakimshifat/ONotes1/GEBS Final.md

 - [ ] Names of Sector Commanders
+- [ ] Sorif Commission
+- [ ] Road map to implement SDG
+- [ ] Why agriculture is still the most important Sector
-- [ ] Salient features of constitution
+- [ ] Salient features of constitution --- 1972
+- [ ] Constitution and 12th and 15th amendment
+- [ ] Impact of Padma
+-
 - [ ] The preamble
 - [ ] Supreme law
 - [ ] The republic